amyemmaniu/github-quickstart-guide/docs/github-starter-guide.md

 ## Conclusion

 That's all you need to know to contribute to an open-source project on GitHub.
+To learn more about GitHub, check out GitHub's [official documentation](https://docs.github.com/en).